digitalmpasto/code_journal/_posts/2019-12-8-todo-list.md

         todos.push(newTodo);
     }
 ```
-requires you to first enter "new" when prompted, so that you can then push a new ToDo item to your list.
+requires you to first enter "new" when prompted, so that you can then push a new Todo item to your list.

 And this bit of code:
 ```